 In the table below, I have sorted the approved canisters by their volume-per-price calculation (specifically, cubic inches divided by $USD).

 Here, we discover the price tag for the Wild Ideas models’ superior volume-per-weight rankings — $1 only buys about 2.6-3.3 cubic inches.
-In other words, the Wild Ideas Weekender is 3x more expensive per volume than the Bear Vault BV500 and the other three final canisters on the list — the Champ, Garcia, and Bear Keg.
+In other words, the Wild Ideas Weekender is 3x more expensive per volume than the BV 500 and the other three final canisters on the list — the Champ, Garcia, and Counter Assault Bear Keg.

 If your budget is large, if your pack weight is important to you, and/or if you will be using your canister extensively, go with a carbon fiber canister from Wild Ideas.
 The weight-savings will become worth the significant upfront cost.